T-S-Liang/SDPose-OOD/README.md

 ### 🚀 Coming Soon
 - [ ] We plan to release the training scripts upon the acceptance of the paper.
-- [ ] We plan to release new models soon!
+- [ ] We plan to open-source SDPose-PAFPN version soon!
 Stay tuned!
 - [x] **HuggingFace space demo** release
 - [x] **WholeBody model** release
 - [x] **Gradio local deployment script** release